 The Department of Economics is housed in Marshall-Adams Hall (just south of the Honors College) and Old Botany (south of Marshall-Adams Hall).
-There are 47 tenured/tenure track faculty members, three visiting assistant professors, five staff members, and one full-time and one part-time undergraduate advisor.
 The main office is in 110 Marshall-Adams Hall and is open Monday through Friday, 8:00a - noon and 1:00p - 5:00p.

 Department of Economics